Budibase/website/content/blog/alternatives/filemaker/index.md

 Retool is a developer-focused platform, first and foremost.
 This isn’t a criticism as such - but it means that we’re more likely to need to write custom code for any given use case than we are with the other FileMaker alternatives in this list.

-It’s also one of the more expensive solutions on the market - both in terms of actual per-user costs and in terms of feature and usage limitations.

-Retool is also entirely closed-source, meaning that its source code can’t be audited by security teams - even though it’s intended to interact with external production databases.
+Retool is also  closed-source, meaning that its source code can’t be audited by security teams - even though it’s intended to interact with external production databases.

 #### Pricing